TimZaman/dotaservice/NOTES.md

 When using the GUI, the terminal's stdin doesn't pipe to dota's console anymore.

 Maybe we can use `host_force_frametime_to_equal_tick_interval` and `host_framerate` to speed things up.

+Maybe use these:
+* dota_bot_use_machine_learned_weights
+* dota_spectator_auto_spectate_bot_games
+* dota_override_dire_team_logo
+* mp_defaultteam
+* cl_team

+Dota sends out the dire and radiant worldstates out in below order.
+This is quite problematic because a radiant move always needs to be made, even before the dire has received their observation.
+1) Send out radiant worldstate
+2) Invoke all lua scripts for radiant team
+3) Send out dire worldstate
+4) Invoke all lua scripts for radiant team
+5) repeat (1)